brusilcar/brusilcar/README.md

 - 👋 Hi, I’m @brusilcar
-- 👀 I’m interested in Software Engeneering
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Analysis and Sustems Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...